ranley123/EventuateDemo/README.md

 to stop all running containers and remove them.

 Operating System: Linux Ubuntu 18.04 LTS

+# Developing and extending project
+The extended extra function:
+1. Update Customer
+2. Delete Customer
+3. Refund Order
+4. Get Order
+5. Delete Order in History

+# Problems Encountered
+The Eventuate application requires a set of complicated configuration and a high-standard running environment.
+Since we are at home and we are unable to use lab machines (so Linux system is not guaranteed), many of us did not have a proper running environment configured after a long-time research.
+Therefore, a heavy workload is required if we want to build a brand-new application.
+To show our understanding of Eventuate, we can only extend the original application.

 # Building and running using Eventuate Local
 First, build the application: